lse-st446/lse-st446.github.io/index.md

 * Chambers B. and Zaharia M., Spark: The Definitive Guide, databricks, 2017
 * Spark documentation: [PySpark package](http://spark.apache.org/docs/2.1.0/api/python/pyspark.html)

-*Lab*: **Mapreduce and resilient distributed datasets**
+*Lab*: **MapReduce and resilient distributed datasets**
-* Run a mapreduce job on Hadoop for word count on dblp data
+* Run a MapReduce job on Hadoop for word count on dblp data
 * Hands-on experience with running operations on resilient distributed datasets in PySpark, such as map, flatMap, filter, distinct, sample, leftOuter and repartition, and actions such as take, collect, reduce, count, saveAsTextFile and foreach
 * Run the word count example using resilient distributed datasets in PySpark

 ---
 #### Week 4.
 Structured data management systems

-In this week we will consider systems for big data analytics using structured query languages.
-We will start with considering the main architectural principles of Apache Hive, a data warehouse solution running on top of Apache Hadoop.
-We will consider data types and query language used by Hive.
-We will then consider the main design principles that underlie Dremel (BigQuery) and Spark SQL for querying data using structured query languages.
+In this week we consider systems for big data analytics using structured query languages.
+We start with considering the main architectural principles of Apache Hive, a data warehouse solution running on top of Apache Hadoop.
+We consider data types and query language used by Hive.
+We then consider the main design principles of Dremel (BigQuery) and Spark SQL for querying data using structured query languages.

 *Readings*:
 * White, T., [Hadoop: The Definitive Guide](https://www.amazon.co.uk/Hadoop-Definitive-Guide-Tom-White/dp/1491901632/ref=sr_1_1?ie=UTF8&qid=1514806006&sr=8-1&keywords=hadoop+the+definitive+guide), O'Reilly, 4th Edition, 2015